-Curious to find out how to increase your property value by $10,000 in a weekend?
-Today, we break down exactly how we did it.
-We cover everything, including what we did, how we did it, the materials for the project, the cost, and breaking down the added value.
+Curious to find out how to increase your property value by over $10,000 in a weekend?
+Today, we are covering everything, including what we did, how we did it, the materials for the project, the cost, and breaking down the added value.

 Consequently, we began looking for a property that we could move into.
 Our goal was to live there for a little while and then convert it to a rental property after a year.
 We knew that we wanted to do some projects to increase the property value, we just didn’t expect to do it in a weekend.

 During the search for a new home, I stumbled across a “Make Me Move” listed on Zillow about 5 minutes up the road.
 The owner lived out of state and was interested in selling her current rental property.